twillert/kubernetes-sandbox/README.md

-# A collection of scripts to help experiment with Kubernetes and AWS instances
+# A collection of scripts to experiment with Kubernetes on AWS

 ## Quickstart - will install cluster with dashboard